 - Being scared of sliding off the stage into someone’s lap.

-Harrogate Theatre’s stage has a very steep rake (the slant of the stage) and the Rock of Ages band wasn’t in the pit as usual, they were on stage with us = no band pit = if I slide/pirouette off, I’m sliding right into the lap of this person in front of me.
+Harrogate Theatre’s stage has a very steep rake, and the Rock of Ages band wasn’t in the pit as usual, they were on stage with us… So, no band in the pit = if I slide/pirouette off, I’m sliding right into the lap of this person in front of me.
 I’m not kidding, there was maybe a meter between us, which in a small theatre, you’d expect, but it was a weird feeling in a bigger theatre…

 - Mic tape that doesn’t stick because of the sweat.

 I don’t think this one needs any explaining…